 If a child has been taken into custody by CPS social workers, it is likely too late to choose a private adoption for that child.
 This may not be the news you wanted to hear, but it doesn’t mean all hope is lost in this situation.

 For most children in foster care, the goal is “reunification,” which means returning to the care of biological parents.
 If you still feel parenting can be possible for you, you can work with your CPS social worker to create a reunification plan, and then do everything possible to make that reunification plan a reality.

 Can You Give a Newborn Up for Adoption if You Have an Existing CPS Case?

-Regaining control in this way can also help you focus in other areas of your life, like working hard on your reunification plan with your other children who are in foster care.
-Since you won’t have to worry about raising another baby, you can put more energy into be reunited with your older children.
+Regaining control in this way can also help you focus on other areas of your life, like working hard on your reunification plan with your other children who are in foster care.
+Since you won’t have to worry about raising another baby, you can put more energy into being reunited with your older children.

 Working with an adoption agency means getting access to things like counseling and adoption guidance, as well as being eligible for adoption financial assistance during the adoption process.
 For the baby, adoption is an opportunity to grow up in a loving, stable environment.
 Proactively making an adoption plan allows you to make all the decisions and create the type of life and future you want for your baby.
 It is a brave, loving, selfless thing to do.